DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-row-detail.md

 Field | Type | Description
 ------|------|------------
-expanded | boolean | Specifies whether or not details for a row are displayed toggleExpanded | () => void | Toggles expanded state for a row
+expanded | boolean | Specifies whether or not row details are displayed toggleExpanded | () => void | Toggles the expanded state for a row

 ## Plugin Developer Reference